zzolo/so-you-want-to-open-some-data/README.md

 ## Linkability

 A consistent, permament, predicatable, and readable URL to data resources is extremely important both for reference sake but for applications that directly pull data in directly.

+## Licensing

+Licensing means to put some legal terms on the data for how it can or cannot be used.
+You should use a license that is as permissive as possible, such as [CCO](http://creativecommons.org/publicdomain/zero/1.0/).
+If you really have the need to require attribution and [copyleft](http://en.wikipedia.org/wiki/Copyleft), then look at the [ODBL](http://opendatacommons.org/licenses/odbl/summary/).
+Depending on your local laws, your data may already be licensed.
+Also note that these existing licenses provide information on warranty.

 ## Not another open data format document